-MegaDrum is a very powerfull yet affordable MIDI drum trigger.
+MegaDrum is a very powerful yet affordable MIDI drum trigger.
 It can be used with many varieties of Edrum kits/pads/cymbals and outputs MIDI signals which can be fed to a computer with drum sampling software,e.g. BFD, Toontrack, Addictive Drums, to produce wide variety of drum sounds or it can be connected to a drum machine.
 It can be compared with Roland TMC-6 but with more inputs and more capabilities.
 MegaDrum started as DIY project and over time evolved into a a verestile device which can be ordered as a complete module, kit or you can still build it yourself.
 MegaDrum is fully plug-n-play and is USB MIDI Class Compliant, i.e. will work with Windows, Mac OS X, Linux without additional drivers!
-See Forums for latest news/develpment/discussion.
+See Forums for latest news/development/discussion.

 Don't have much DIY skills?
 Want to own a MegaDrum module as soon as possible?
 Look at MegaDrum kit!

 A video demo of a custom drum kit in action with MegaDrum as edrum MIDI trigger.
 Thanks to Anders (aka ZourMan) for making the video!

 See more of MegaDrum in action in this Video Collection